meng3540/parallel-patterns-group-5/README.md

 When they work together, big problems can be solved much faster, like real-time video processing, weather predictions, or training deep learning models.
 This teamwork helps computers run heavy tasks more efficiently and saves time.

-We as group number 5 are working on 2D Convolution:
+# We as group number 5 are working on Parallel Computation Pattern: 2D Convolution:

-# Parallel Computation Pattern: 2D Convolution

 ## Overview & Applications
 2D Convolution is a core computational pattern widely used in **image processing, computer vision, deep learning, and signal processing**.
 In this pattern, a small matrix called a **kernel (or filter)** is applied to a larger 2D data array (such as an image) to extract features, detect edges, blur, sharpen, or perform other transformations.
 Its applications include: